yanis-dlmr/practical-tools/docs/airfoil/profiles/index.md

 ## Example

-::: tip Example of a NACA 4-digits profile 6409
+::: tip A NACA 4-digits profile 6409 generated with the tool

 ![Example of a NACA 4-digits profile 6409](/airfoil/profile.png)